 6. You Feel Disrespected

 In a healthy partnership, both partners respect each other.
 They provide unconditional love and support.
-If your partner dismisses your ideas or demeans you, then they do not disrespect you.
+If your partner dismisses your ideas or demeans you, they do not disrespect you.
 You will never be able to have a relationship as equals if your relationship is not based on mutual respect for one another.

 7. You Are Always the Person Who Gets Blamed